Bogdanp/dramatiq/docs/source/guide.rst

 .. note::
-   Because all messages have to be sent over the network, any parameter you send to an actor must be JSON-encodable.
+   Because all messages have to be sent over the network, any parameter (argument/keyword argument) you send to an actor must be JSON-encodable.

 Workers